MicrosoftDocs/powerbi-docs/powerbi-docs/developer/projects/projects-report.md

 #### .pbi\\

-This sub-folder includes the localSettings.json file, which contains report settings that apply only for the current user/machine.
+This sub-folder includes the localSettings.json file, which contains report settings that apply only for the local user/computer.

+###### localSettings.json

+Contains report settings that apply only for the current user and computer.
+It should be included in gitIgnore or other source control exclusions.
+By default, this file is ignored by Git.

 #### datasetDiagramLayout.json